Project-READ-Literacy-Network/prln-website/content/programs-and-services/programs-for-families/programs/get-set-learn.md

 ***

-It guides parents in actively helping themselves and their children to learn and to expand their Literacy and Essential Skills, and in helping children get ready for school.
+This program guides parents in actively helping themselves and their children to learn and to expand their Literacy and Essential Skills, and in helping children get ready for school.

 - for families with children birth to 4 years
 - 2 mornings a week